• Skip to primary navigation

 Here are some other delicious chicken recipes to try:

-If you tried this recipe and enjoyed it, I'd love if you came back and gave it a 5 star rating.
+If you tried this recipe and enjoyed it, I'd love if you came back and gave it a comment or a rating.
 This tells me what you like and want to see more of.
 Thank you!

 Print